Caroline Dolehide

 Caroline Dolehide (/ˈdɒləhaɪd/ DOL-ə-hyde; born September 5, 1998) is an American professional tennis player.
-She achieved a career-high ranking of world No. 102 in July 2018.
-Her best performances on the WTA Tour came in doubles at the 2019 and the 2022 US Open events where she reached semifinals with Vania King and Storm Sanders, respectively, and also at the 2021 Wimbledon Championships.
-Dolehide has a career-high doubles ranking of 21, set in May 2022 and has won one WTA Tour title and 15 titles on the ITF Women's Circuit, six in singles and nine in doubles.
+She achieved a career-high singles ranking of world No. 41 on 2 October 2023 and a doubles ranking of No. 9 on 26 August 2024.
+Dolehide has won two WTA Tour and one WTA 125 doubles titles, and also 17 titles on the ITF Women's Circuit, eight in singles and nine in doubles.

+Her best performances on the WTA Tour in singles came as a finalist at the WTA 1000 in Guadalajara and in doubles as a champion in Canada with Desirae Krawczyk.
+Dolehide is a six-times majors semifinalist in doubles: at the 2019 US Open with Vania King, and at the 2022 US Open with Storm Sanders; in 2021 and in 2023 at Wimbledon with Zhang Shuai; and in 2024 at Roland Garros and at Wimbledon with Desirae Krawczyk.

-As a junior, Dolehide was a two-time Grand Slam finalist in doubles.
-She made her WTA Tour debut in July 2017, and won her first WTA title at the Monterrey Open in Mexico in March 2021.
-Dolehide also won her first Grand Slam match at the 2018 French Open.
+Dolehide was also a two-time Grand Slam tournament finalist in doubles as a junior.
+She made her WTA Tour debut in July 2017, and won her first title in doubles at the Monterrey Open in Mexico in March 2021.
+Dolehide also won her first majors match at the 2018 French Open.
 She has an aggressive style of play, and possesses the ability to hit powerful groundstroke winners, especially on the forehand side.

 Early life and background

 Dolehide grew up in the Chicago suburbs, where she began playing tennis at five years old.
-She has an older sister Courtney who played college tennis at UCLA, coached women's tennis at UT Austin, and became the head coach of men's and women's tennis at Georgetown in 2018.
+She has an older sister, Courtney who played college tennis at UCLA, coached women's tennis at UT Austin, and became the head coach of men's and women's tennis at Georgetown in 2018.
 Her younger sister Stephanie also plays tennis, and has committed to West Point.
 Her brother Brian plays collegiate golf at Florida Atlantic University.

 Dolehide worked with her youth coach Tom Lockhart since the age of six.
-Dolehide attended Hinsdale Central High School until her sophomore year, when she moved to Florida to train with the United States Tennis Association (USTA).
+Dolehide attended Hinsdale Central High School until her sophomore year, when she moved to Florida to train with the United States Tennis Association (USTA) at the USTA National Campus.
 At this point, she began working with Stephen Huss, a former Australian professional tennis player.
 Dolehide had verbally committed to play tennis at UCLA, but ultimately decided to forgo attending college to pursue a career as a professional.